futoin/specs/draft/ftn8.1_stateless_auth.md

 * Once Secret is bruteforced, it easy to fake any messages.
 * The same message can be easily replayed, but protocols should be designed the way which minimizes replay issues (e.g. using transaction IDs).
+* No key updates and no derived keys used.

 However, it's still relatively simple to implement with meaningful advantages.